Many people write stories, some as a hobby while some have a dream to get published and become a well-known author.

 I have an article on how you can use social media as a writer and author.

-Once you have a decent amount of visitors you can then make money from your short stories by placing Ads (like Google Adsense, Media.net, or any other network ads) on your blog.
+Once you have a decent amount of visitors you can then make money from your short stories by placing Ads (like Google Adsense, Media.net, Ezoic, or any other ad network) on your blog.

-This way to make money from short stories takes time but yields a good result and will become much more profitable income stream in future.
+To make money from short stories in this way takes time but yields a good result and could become a much more profitable income stream in the future.

 Tip: Run Facebook and Instagram ads to speed up the process and build an audience fast.

 Make Money Selling Short Stories on Freelancing Sites

 Yes, you can make money selling your short stories to other interested people on freelancing sites like Fiverr, Upwork, Guru, etc to make decent income.

 Though you will be giving your own work so they can publish your stories as their own.

 I have an article that you can read to know more in detail about How you can become a Ghostwriter.